ai91/AlisaSmartHome.MQTT.bridge/config/README.md

 - `valueMapsToMqtt` - mapping rules, when it's necessary to convert a value received from `devices/action` before publish to MQTT

 #### rule.alexa
-This node may contain following nodes:
+This node may contain following subnodes:
-- `alisa.instance` - is an Alisa controller instance under `state` node.
+- `alisa.instance` - is an `instance` under `state` node in communication with Alisa.
-- `alisa.subvalue` - when reporting state to Alisa, the `state` should be a complex node, rather than a simple value.
-It defines a subnode name under `state` for providing state.
+- `alisa.subvalue` - when reporting state to Alisa, the `value` should be a complex node, rather than a simple value.
+It defines a subnode name under `state.value` for providing state.
 For example for `devices.capabilities.color_setting` with `color_model`=`hsv`, the expected report value must be like that:

 ```json
 ...